ioBroker/ioBroker.socket-classes/README.md

 });
 ```

-and after that client will receive messages from instance
+and after that the client will receive messages from instance

 ```js
 function sendImage(camera, data) {